 Examine your curriculum.
 Are certain perspectives systematically not represented in your course materials (e.g., a course on family focusing only on traditional families, or a course on public policy ignoring race issues)?
 Neglecting some issues implies a value judgment (hooks 1994), which can alienate certain groups of students.

 Strive to be fair.
 Especially in courses with multiple sections and TAs, it is crucial to be perceived as fair, both in grading and in implementing course policies.
 Perceptions of unfairness can induce feelings of learned helplessness (Peterson et al., 1995), which are highly demotivating for students.

 Be mindful of low ability cues.
 In their efforts to help students, some instructors inadvertently send mixed messages (e.g., “Sure, I’ll be happy to help you with this, I know girls have trouble with math”).
 These cues encourage attributions focused on permanent, uncontrollable causes, which diminish students’ self-efficacy.
 Instead, it is more productive to focus on controllable causes, such as effort.

 Provide accommodations for students with disabilities.
 Instructors are required by law to provide reasonable accommodations to students with documented disabilities.
-Contact Equal Opportunity Services for more information.
+Contact the Office of Disability Resources for more information.

 Don’t ask people to speak for an entire group.
 Minority students often report either feeling invisible in class, or sticking out like a sore thumb as the token minority.
 This experience is heightened when they are addressed as spokespeople for their whole group, and can have implications on performance (Lord & Saenz, 1985).